ethereum/consensus-specs/specs/core/0_beacon-chain.md

 If these conditions are not met, the client should delay processing the beacon block until the conditions are all satisfied.

 Beacon block production is significantly different because of the proof-of-stake mechanism.
 A client simply checks what it thinks is the canonical chain when it should create a block and looks up what its slot number is; when the slot arrives, it either proposes or attests to a block as required.
-Note that this dynamic requires each node to have a clock that is roughly (i.e. within `SECONDS_PER_SLOT` seconds) synchronized with the other nodes.
+Note that this requires each node to have a clock that is roughly (i.e. within `SECONDS_PER_SLOT` seconds) synchronized with the other nodes.

 ### Beacon chain fork choice rule